📅 Timing Guide

 Why Thursday is So Crowded:

-If your only option is Thursday: Start journey from Pune at 12-1 AM, reach Shirdi by 4-4:30 AM for Kakad Aarti.
-Even on Thursday, 4:30-7 AM has manageable crowds.
+Stuck with Thursday?
+Leave Pune at 12-1 AM and reach Shirdi by 4-4:30 AM for Kakad Aarti.
+Even on a Thursday, 4:30-7 AM stays manageable.
 After 9 AM, expect 4-6 hour waits.

 Festival Calendar: Dates to Attend or Avoid